djbower/spider/README.md

 #### 4.1 C Compiler

 Any C compiler can be used if you want to build SPIDER for double precision calculations.
-However, for quadruple precision calculations you will need a "pure" GCC compiler.
-Unfortunately on a Mac, "`gcc`" is a wrapper for the default Apple compiler ("`clang`") which is not a pure GCC compiler package and hence does not support quadruple precision math.
+However, for quadruple precision calculations you will need a GCC compiler.
+Unfortunately on a Mac, "`gcc`" is a wrapper for the default Apple compiler ("`clang`") which is not actually a GCC compiler package and hence does not support quadruple precision math.
 Particularly for Mac OSX you may choose to install GCC to support both double and quadruple precision calculations using a single compiler.

 A basic test to ensure you have a working compiler is (note you can swap out "`gcc`" for another compiler binary name):